Worker Protection Standard

 Agricultural Use Requirements

-If you employ agricultural workers or handlers, are involved in the production of agricultural plants as an owner/manager of an agricultural establishment, or a commercial (for-hire) pesticide handling establishment, or work as a crop advisor,
+If you employ agricultural workers or handlers, own or manage an agricultural establishment, operate a commercial (for-hire) pesticide handling establishment, or work as a crop advisor, review the following guidelines to ensure compliance with the following:

 Figure 1.
 Example of an “Agricultural Use” box, commonly found on pesticide labels.

-The WPS requires employers to take steps to protect primarily two types of agricultural employees: workers and handlers.
-In addition, the WPS provides certain protections for “other persons” during pesticide applications (e.g., non-worker/handler employees, family members, customers, government officials and any bystanders).
+The WPS requires employers to protect two main types of agricultural employees: workers and handlers.
+Additionally, the WPS includes provisions to safeguard other individuals present during pesticide applications, such as non-worker/handler employees, family members, customers, government officials, and bystanders.

 Agricultural Employers